trayio/falafel/README.md

 ```

 #### Adding a HTTP reply with `#no_trigger` error code
-If a HTTP response needs to be specified along with the `#no_trigger` code, the format should be the following:
+If a HTTP response needs to be specified along with the `#no_trigger` rejection code, the following format should be used:
 ```js
 {
 	code: '#no_trigger',